 * Provide your kids with healthy foods and drinks for the couple of days leading to your departure.
 This helps their little bodies function better and will allow for better sleep….
 For you and the kids!

 * Take the few days before the trip easy so the kids are well rested and try to get a good night sleep before you leave

 * If you can, try changing the kids body clocks an hour or so closer to the new time zone in the couple of days leading to the trip.
 I found this helped us with transitioning the kids from night to day in our first destination.

 * Once you board the plane, switch your clocks to the local time of your destination.
 If you have really little kids, this won’t make a difference to them but it can help you.
 One way to move to the new timezone is to begin eating at the times you would there.
 This encourages your body to switch over.

 * Once you arrive at your destination try to stick to the new time zone.
 If the kids are really tired, have a small nap during the early part of the day to give them enough energy to make it to the new bedtime.
 On our last trip with three young kids we took a rather decent three hour nap during lunchtime and then kept the kids busy and playing until bedtime which worked great for us.
-It would have worked even better if we hadn't had to evacuate our hotel room at 3am because of the fire alarm (that's another story).
+It would have worked even better if we hadn't had to evacuate our hotel room at 3am because of a fire alarm (that's another story).

 * Plan fun, lively things to do during the day at your new destination.
 I saw a blog post that said to do nice quiet relaxing activities until their bodies adjust but my kids just fall asleep.
 I find fun, busy activities keeps them entertained and going until bedtime, especially outside.
 Now, I’m not saying do something exhausting like going on a hike, but a play in the sand at the beach or checking out a local park keeps them entertained and awake.